 Planning decisions in Berkswell Parish are taken by the planning authority which is Solihull Metropolitan Borough Council.
 The parish council is a “statutory consultee”.
 That is to say that by law the PC must be consulted.
-However, the PC does not have the power to take decision son planning matters it can only give its opinion to the planning authority.
+However, the PC does not have the power to take decisions on planning matters it can only give its opinion to the planning authority.
+Its opinion carries no more weight than provided by a resident but the parish councillor often know the planning rules better than the average resident.

 How to Influence a planning decision